-Joshua Dennis has more than a decade of experience working with clients and counsel on issues requiring complex data analysis, including economic damages, enforcement, forensic accounting, compliance monitoring, and valuation engagements.
+Joshua Dennis has more than 15 years of experience working with clients and counsel on issues requiring complex data analysis, including investigations, economic damages, intellectual property, enforcement, forensic accounting, compliance monitoring, and valuation engagements.

-Through his expertise, which includes financial modeling and data analysis, Josh has assisted companies and their counsel across a wide range of dispute matters.
+Through his expertise, which includes financial modeling and data analysis, Josh has assisted companies and their counsel across a wide range of investigative and dispute-related matters.
 He not only has significant experience analyzing accounting, economic and business data, as well as issues related thereto, but also applying his expertise to the creation of dynamic visual models that provide clarity and key insights.

 Josh has also quantified and assessed reasonable royalty and lost profits damages related to patent, trademark, trade secret and copyright infringement claims, as well as the valuation of intellectual property outside of litigation.
 He also has experience in evaluating and quantifying damages related to a variety of issues, including contract disputes, purchase price disputes and class action matters.